SecuritasMachina/docker-headless-developer-java-vnc/README.md

 * Restricted developer rights, sudo password in only available in build log
 * Active virus, malware & bytecode directory scanning using ClamAV: ~/Downloads, Maven's .m2 and Gradle's .gradle
 * Daily ClamAV database updates
-* Must use a proxy, here's a [whitelist](https://github.com/ackdev/docker-headless-developer-java-vnc/blob/master/src/sample/20-whitelist) which can be used as a starting point.
+* Must use a proxy, here's a [whitelist](https://github.com/ackdev/docker-headless-developer-java-vnc/blob/master/src/sample/20-whitelist) which may be used as a starting point.

 ### Persistance
 * User's home directory is persisted